hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 #HP Helion OpenStack&#174; Adding Disks to Account or Container Rings

 Proxy nodes store account and container objects.
 When new disks are added to a proxy node, the new disks expand the storage capacity of the account and container rings.
+We also recommend to use same sets of disks for account and container.

 1. [Prerequisite](#prer)
 2. [Add Disks to an Account or Container Ring](#adding-swift-disks-to-a-ring)